 Furthermore, if the affine parameter is chosen to be the arc-length parameter $\lambda = s$, then the modulus of the tangent vector for any continuous curve becomes unit, $||T||_{(x,T)}^{(F)} = 1$.
-The photon orbits, which are null geodesics in 4-dimensional spacetime geometry, becomes spatial geodesics when they are transformed into the Randers-Finsler optical geometry, with the stationary time coordinate $t$ to be the arc-length parameter in optical geometry (see expressions (\ref{Renders geometry})).
+The photon orbits, which are null geodesics in 4-dimensional spacetime geometry, become spatial geodesics when mapped to the Randers-Finsler optical geometry, with the stationary time coordinate $t$ to be the arc-length parameter in optical geometry (see expressions (\ref{Renders geometry})).

-In the Randers-Finsler geometry, there are several kinds of intrinsic geometric quantities that measure the geometric properties of Finsler geometry.
-The geodesic curvature $\kappa_{g}^{(F)}$ and flag curvature $\mathcal{K}^{(F)}_{\text{flag}}$ are two crucial intrinsic curvatures in the 2-dimensional Randers-Finsler geometry, which play significant roles in our geometric approach to light rings in rotational spacetime.
+In the Randers-Finsler geometry, several intrinsic geometric quantities are used to measure the geometric properties of this geometry.
+The geodesic curvature $\kappa_{g}^{(F)}$ and flag curvature $\mathcal{K}^{(F)}_{\text{flag}}$ are two crucial intrinsic curvatures in the 2-dimensional Randers-Finsler geometry, which play significant roles in our geometric approach to light rings in rotational spacetimes.
 The geodesic curvature is an intrinsic curvature of a continuous curve, which measures how far this curve is from being a geodesic curve in this Finsler manifold.
-The proper definition of geodesic curvature can be given in analogy with Riemannian geometry, which is presented in Appendix \ref{appendix2}.
-In particular, for any geodesics in 2-dimensional Randers-Finsler geometry, their geodesic curvature naturally vanish ($\kappa_{g}^{(F)} = 0$), and the arc-length defined in (\ref{arc-length Randers-Finsler geometry}) becomes extreme under a local variation ($\delta L_{AB} = 0$).
-The flag curvature can be viewed as the generalization of the Gaussian curvature into Finsler geometry, which quantifies whether a 2-dimensional surface (pr 2-dimensional subsurface) is intrinsically flat or not.
+Mathematically, the geodesic curvature in Randers-Finsler geometry can be rigorously defined in analogy with Riemannian geometry, and its definition is presented in Appendix \ref{appendix2}.
+In particular, for any geodesics in 2-dimensional Randers-Finsler geometry, their geodesic curvatures naturally vanish ($\kappa_{g}^{(F)} = 0$), and the arc-length defined in (\ref{arc-length Randers-Finsler geometry}) becomes extreme under a local variation ($\delta L_{AB} = 0$).
+The flag curvature can be viewed as the generalization of the Gaussian curvature to Finsler geometry, which quantifies whether a 2-dimensional surface (or 2-dimensional subsurface) is intrinsically flat.
 The sign of flag curvature provides a non-trivial constraint on the existence of conjugate points in Finsler geometry, which will be extremely helpful for determining the stability of light rings.
 The more detailed introductions and discussions on geodesics, geodesic curvature, and flag curvature are given in Appendices \ref{appendix1}-\ref{appendix3}.